arunpshankar/interactive-react-agent-gcp/README.md

 ## Deployment on Google Cloud 🌐

 To deploy the ReAct agent to Google Cloud Run, follow the instructions in `./server/README.md`, which cover Dockerizing the service and setting up the deployment on Google Cloud.

+---

+## Example Queries and Expected Answers to Try 🎉

+Try these example queries to see the ReAct agent in action:

+1. **Query**: "Which tennis players won 3+ Grand Slams in the 1990s, and which American fast-food chain did they all appear in commercials for?"

+   **Expected Answer**: Sampras, Agassi, Graf — Pizza Hut.

+2. **Query**: "Which baseball teams won back-to-back World Series in the 1990s, and what signature hot beverage did both cities claim to have invented?"

+   **Expected Answer**: Toronto Blue Jays, Yankees — Irish Coffee (both cities had famous Irish pubs claiming to be the first).